 Second, suspension.
 If the suspension is soft, the vehicle rides nicer (generally), but can’t carry or tow as much.
 Sometimes a load distribution hitch will help, but not completely.
 Have you ever noticed the tow capacity is sometimes more with a weight distribution hitch?
 (Not always because of other factors.)

 Third, brakes.
 The tow vehicle brakes can limit how much you can tow.
 The brakes take more with a trailer, even if the trailer has good brakes.
 An example is braking in a corner.
+Read this article about when your trailer should have brakes.

 Fourth, overhang.
 For bumper pull trailers, the distance from the rear axle to the hitch is overhang.
 The longer that gets, the less the vehicle can tow.
 This includes popular drawbar extensions.
 That “Lever” from the axle to the hitch allows the trailer to wag the tow vehicle if things get wonky.
 You can see that in trailer tow capacity of an extended van compared to a standard version of the same van.